bz-technology/microphite/README.md

       task
     end

-Execute-around for writes and gathers -- Send data unless a block throws
+Execute-around for writes and gathers -- Send data unless a block throws.
+The block's return value is preserved.

     client.write(accurate_data: 42) do
       something_that_may_throw()